Software Defined Architecture Definition

 How Does SDA Work?

-Software defined architecture is part of a family of terms like software defined networking (SDN) and software defined storage (SDS).
-The big difference is that the computing infrastructure in software defined architecture is managed by intelligent software and not manually.
+SDA is part of a family of terms like software defined networking (SDN) and software defined storage (SDS).
+The big difference is that the computing infrastructure in SDA is managed by intelligent software and not manually.
 It is virtualized and delivered as a service.

 Software defined data center architecture applies to entire stacks of software.
 The virtualization creates a line between the internal implementation and what a consumer sees.
 This allows for changes or replacement of the infrastructure without impact on the consumer.